-Dué Guidry Piedrahita Andrews L.C. specializes in medical malpractice cases resulting in catastrophic injuries or death.
-We do not handle malpractice cases involving routine complications from medical procedures.
+Dué Guidry Piedrahita Andrews Courrege L.C. specializes in medical malpractice cases resulting in catastrophic and permanent and debilitating injuries, loss of limb, paralysis or death.
+The experienced medical malpractice lawyers at Dué Guidry Piedrahita Andrews Courrege L.C. accept only a small number of serious medical malpractice cases each year.
+The firm does not handle medical malpractice cases involving routine complications from medical procedures.

 Louisiana’s Medical Malpractice Act is one of the most health care provider friendly and protective malpractice limitation laws in the United States.
 In Louisiana, a private health care provider qualified under the Louisiana Medical Malpractice Act is not liable for an amount in excess of $100,000, plus interest thereon and certain costs, for all malpractice claims because of injuries to or death of any one patient.
 The total amount recoverable for all malpractice claims for injuries to or death of a patient, exclusive of future medical care and related benefits shall not exceed $500,000, plus interest and certain costs.
 The $500,000 cap on damages includes lost wages and earning capacity regardless of the amount really lost.

 We handle med mal cases against nursing homes, hospitals, doctors, nurses, pharmacists, and other health care providers.
 We handle all types of serious injury medical malpractice cases, including those involving lack of informed consent, surgical errors, failure to diagnose, failure to monitor, prescription errors, neglect, and abuse.